rasmusab/officialcocktails/officialcocktails.com/content/cocktails/rusty_nail.md

 ![](/cocktail-images/rusty_nail.jpeg)

-## Directions for how to make a Rusty nail
+## Directions for how to make the Rusty nail

 To make a Rusty nail drink, follow these steps: